mossymaker/gatsby-source-ghost-admin/README.md

 ## Install

-`yarn add gatsby-source-ghost`
+`yarn add gatsby-source-ghost-admin`

-`npm install --save gatsby-source-ghost`
+`npm install --save gatsby-source-ghost-admin`

 ## How to use